Karina5151/Note-Taker/README.md

 User must then run `node index.js` in the terminal.
 The application will then be listening on port 8080.
 Open your browser and put `localhost:8080` in the address bar of the browser page to see the application on your local device.

 ## Usage
 To generate notes for the user to stay organzied and keep track of tasks or thoughts in one place.
+They may delete notes as well.

 Launch Heroku deployed web application [here](https://note-taker5151.herokuapp.com/)